HopkinsIDD/gavi_vimc_cholera/README.md

   * output_final: for final summarized model output (empty until simulation processes)
   * output_raw: directly generated output files from model during simulation (empty until simulation processes)
   * packages: the project-specific R package containing all functions that work within both models
-  * sbatch_scripts: the Shell scripts used to submit jobs to set up the surveillance model on Rockfish, generate incidence rate raster files as model input, and simulate both models
+  * sbatch_scripts: the Shell scripts used to submit jobs to set up the surveillance model on Rockfish, generate incidence rate raster files as model input, simulate both models, and diagnose the surveillance model
   * scripts: R scripts used to initialize and run both models, as well as to process raw model output to prepare tables and figures for the surveillance project
-  * summarize_outputs: scripts to summarize model output to generate visuals for publication and visuals included in the manuscript
+  * summarize_outputs: code and data that can be used to summarize model output to generate tables and figures for the publication of the surveillance study and the actual tables and figures included in the manuscript
-  * write_up: documents and tables used when submitting model products to VIMC
+  * write_up: documents generated and data used before submitting the formal model products to VIMC
-  * diagnostic_report.Rmd: the diagnostic report RMarkdown file for the surveillance project